 - Examining characteristics of facility-based antiretroviral therapy (ART) programs, including trends in drug regimens provided and patient retention

 This report represents the work of many field team members and researchers at IHME and the University of Zambia (UNZA), as well as contributions from the Zambian Ministry of Health, the Churches Health Association of Zambia (CHAZ), and the Clinton Health Access Initiative (CHAI).
 Felix Masiye of UNZA served as the in-country principal investigator for the ABCE project.
+Funding for the report was provided by the Bill & Melinda Gates Foundation – Disease Control Priorities Network (Investment # OPP51229).

 Institute for Health Metrics and Evaluation (IHME).
 Health Service Provision in Zambia: Assessing Facility Capacity, Costs of Care, and Patient Perspectives.
 Seattle, WA: IHME, 2014.